apollographql/router/NEXT_CHANGELOG.md

 ## 🐛 Fixes

+### Content-Type is application/json ([1154](https://github.com/apollographql/router/issues/1154))
+  The router was not setting a content-type on results.
+This fix ensures that a content-type of application/json is added when returning a graphql response.

 - **Prevent memory leaks when tasks are cancelled** [PR #767](https://github.com/apollographql/router/pull/767)

   Cancelling a request could put the router in an unresponsive state where the deduplication layer or cache would make subgraph requests hang.